Prepare an Emergency Supply Kit

 The Basics

-• Water: one gallon of water per person per day for at least three days, for drinking and sanitation (bottled water or tap water in clean air-tight containers).
+One gallon of water per person per day for at least three days, for drinking and sanitation (bottled water or tap water in clean air-tight containers).

-• Food: at least a three-day supply of non-perishable food.
+At least a three-day supply of non-perishable food.
 Supplies with long shelf life, like canned, dried, and packaged foods that do not require cooking.
 Include:

 • Comfort foods: cookies, hard candy, sweetened cereal, instant coffee/tea bags